Train for strength, speed and mental toughness

 Workout 3 CrossFit (High-intensity metabolic conditioning)

-This high-intensity CrossFit workout pushes your limits using the Tabata format where you work all-out for 20 seconds, rest for 10 seconds, and repeat for 8 rounds at each station.
-You'll cycle through three stations: jump squats, push-ups, and v-ups, and with 1 minute rest between stations to transition and partially recover.
-The short work periods let you maintain maximum intensity while the brief rests keep your heart rate elevated throughout the entire workout.
+This high-intensity CrossFit workout pushes your limits with the Tabata method, where you give it your all for 20 seconds, take 10 seconds of rest, and repeat this for 8 rounds at each station.
+You'll complete three stations: jump squats, push-ups, and v-ups, with 1 minute of rest between stations to transition and partially recover.
+The short work periods allow you to maintain maximum intensity, while the short rest periods keep your heart rate high throughout the entire workout.

 Marching On Spot